Drupal vs. WordPress: which is better?

-A blog is likely to be an important part of your site – if not the primary reason for its creation.
-WordPress is a great option for bloggers as the platform has been designed specifically to support this function and features easy-to-use block editors and professionally designed themes and templates.
+A blog is likely to be an important part of your site.
+If not the primary reason for its creation.
+WordPress is a great option for bloggers as the platform has been designed specifically to support this function and features easy-to-use block editors and professional themes and templates.

-Drupal can also be used effectively by bloggers, is flexible, and allows for a completely custom build – but you’ll need to either have some previous web development experience or be ready for a very steep learning curve!
+Drupal is in use by bloggers, is flexible, and allows for a completely custom build.
+But you’ll need to either have some previous web development experience or be ready for a very steep learning curve!

 As open-source platforms, the majority of customer support for both Drupal and WordPress comes from the online community – which tends to be supportive.
-Those upgrading to a WordPress paid tier, however, can access a priority support service, meaning a team member can be contacted for help or advice.
+Those upgrading to a WordPress paid tier.
+However, can access a priority support service, meaning a team member can contact for help or advice.

 Drupal vs. WordPress: And the Winner Is…

 Drupal and WordPress are both popular content management systems (CMS) used to build websites.
 While they have similarities, they also have some significant differences.